What is Marble Stone?

 Marble countertops receive a 15-year sealer that protects against untimely spills and splashes.
 It’s best to promptly wipe up spills since continued exposure to acidic spills can cause etching or discoloration.

-What are Dolomite Countertops?
+What is Dolomite stone?

-Dolomite is a lesser known type of sedimentary limestone found in dolomite beds with a look similar to marble or quartzite.
+Dolomite is a lesser-known type of sedimentary limestone found in dolomite beds with a look similar to marble or quartzite.
 Sometimes called Dolostone, most rocks that are rich in dolomite were originally deposited as calcium carbonate muds that were then altered by magnesium-rich pore water to form dolomite.

 Why Choose Dolomite Countertops?